microsoft/Atlas/examples/204-sub-workflows/readme.md

 Demonstrates now a workflow can execute nested workflows

-Also demonstrates now a readme can declare references to non-nested workflows.
+Also show now a `readme.md` like this one can declare references to non-nested workflows.

-And demonstrates how workflows can be from an absolute source instead of a relative one.

 ``` yaml
 workflows: